 The Balance Sheet and the Trading, Profit and Loss Account: Key Financial Statements

 The balance sheet and the trading, profit and loss account (also known as the income statement) are essential financial statements that provide insights into a business’s financial position and performance.
 While the balance sheet presents a snapshot of the company’s assets, liabilities, and equity at a specific point in time, the trading, profit and loss account details revenues, costs, and profits over a period.
 Together, these statements offer a comprehensive view of a business’s financial health.
-This article explores their structure, purpose, and significance with practical examples.
+This article explores their structure, purpose, and significance with practical examples and discusses how they work together to shape a company’s financial story.

 1. The Balance Sheet